JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 kind of equation is known as a stochastic differential equation (SDE).
 Since [DifferentialEquations.jl handles SDEs](http://docs.juliadiffeq.org/latest/tutorials/sde_example.html)
-(and is currently the only library with adaptive stiff and non-stiff SDE integrators), these can be handled as a layer in Flux similarly.
+(and is currently the only library with adaptive stiff and non-stiff SDE integrators), these can be handled as a layer in Flux.jl similarly.
 Here's a neural net layer with an SDE:

 ```julia